Great to have you with us on the fastest three hours in media, telephone number 800-282-2882.

 Wall Street's always hated our president.

-Wall Street, big money has always hated our guy because they know our guy is for the little guy.
+Wall Street big money has always hated our guy, because they know our guy is for the little guy, our guy's for Main Street.

-And now the Republicans have joined forces with the bankers to try to stop our beloved president from saving the economy.
+And now the Republicans Republicans have joined forces with the bankers to try to stop our beloved president from saving the economy.

-That's what'll be the campaign.
+That's going to be the campaign.

 And it's just been announced there by Austin Goolsby, who himself has never held a job in the private sector.

-He is another one of these eggheads sitting around a Harvard faculty lounge, Throwing ideas around like spitballs in theoretical discussions.
+He is another one of these eggheads sitting around a Harvard faculty lounge throwing ideas around like spitballs in theoretical discussions.

 All right, back to the phones we go.